Install the Fastly app

 The sections below describe how to ingest data, install, and configure these collectors.
 For more about exploring this data see Fastly.

-Install the Fastly app using the App section under Applications in the navigation bar.
+Install the Fastly app from the Data & integrations > Applications page in the left navigation.

 Figure 1 - Fastly app card